Nick Bollettieri: Personal life

 Bollettieri was married eight times, and had seven children.
-He was survived by his eighth wife, Cindi Eaton, who he had married on April 22, 2004.
+He was survived by his eighth wife, Cindi Eaton, whom he had married on April 22, 2004.
 The same year, they founded Camp Kaizen, a nonprofit fitness camp.

 Bollettieri died at home in Bradenton, Florida, on December 4, 2022, at age 91.

 Honors

 On May 18, 2008, Bollettieri was honored at the New York College of Health Professions with an honorary doctorate in Humane Letters for his contribution to the world of sports, fitness, and wellness.

 In 2014, he was inducted to the International Tennis Hall of Fame.
 The following year, Bollettieri became the first white man to be inducted into the Black Tennis Hall of Fame.